1980 Miami riots: Trial

 Because of the volatile atmosphere in Miami, which presiding judge Lenore Carrero Nesbitt had termed a "time bomb," the trial was shifted to Tampa.
 Jury selection began on March 31, 1980.
 The lead prosecutor of the case was Janet Reno, later U.S. Attorney General during the Clinton presidency.

 The defense said that the police were violently attacked by McDuffie, an ex-Marine they called a karate expert, and that only "necessary force" was used to subdue him.
 The chief assistant state attorney disagreed: "Somebody beat this man's brains in."
-The defense also attacked the credibility of the three witnesses (Veverka, Meier, and Hanlon) who had been immunized in exchange for their testimony.
+The defense also attacked the credibility of the three witnesses (Veverka, Meier, and Hanlon) who had been granted immunity in exchange for their testimony.
 In her instructions to the jury, Judge Nesbitt said, "a witness who realizes he must procure his own freedom by incriminating others has a motive to falsify."
 The three men who gave sworn statements were Veverka, Hanlon, and Meier.
 Hanlon was the only defendant to take the stand.
 After their testimony, Marerro was given a new charge of second-degree murder.
 Hanlon was charged with felonies, while Veverka was charged with a civil rights violation, but was acquitted.

 On April 25, officer Mark Meier was given immunity.

 On May 8, Del Toro was acquitted on a directed verdict after the prosecution rested.
 Judge Nesbitt said the state had failed to prove its case.
 Nine days later, the all-White six-man jury acquitted the remaining officers on all counts of the indictment after less than three hours of deliberation because of inconsistent witness testimony.
 One juror called McDuffie's death "a tragedy" but felt "the Dade County Public Safety Department and the state attorney's office were in such a hurry to appease everybody they blew [their case]."